 Most attractive to the small-business person, it is cheaper and faster.
 ADR can provide the parties involved in the dispute with greater participation in reaching a solution, as well as control over the outcome.
 Also, ADR is less formal and allows for flexibility to suit the parties.

 Arbitration And Mediation Are The Two Most Common Forms Of ADR

 Mediators are individuals trained in negotiations, who bring opposing parties together and attempt to work out a settlement or agreement that both parties can accept.

 Arbitration is a simplified version of a trial involving limited discovery and simplified rules of evidence.
 The arbitration is headed and decided by an arbitration judge or panel.
 Arbitration hearings usually last between a few hours to a few days.
 The judge or panel then deliberates and issues a written decision or arbitration award.

-I Can Also Help You With Unusual and Rare Forms of Dispute Resolution.
+We Can Also Help You With Unusual And Rare Forms Of Dispute Resolution

 Negotiation, itself is the preeminent mode of dispute resolution.
 And most disputes at some point are at least informally negotiated between the parties or the lawyers.
-However, as your small business attorney with knowledge of your business and understanding of your needs, I’ll tailor creative negotiation strategies to maximize your opportunity for dispute resolution.
+However, as your small-business attorney with knowledge of your business and understanding of your needs, we’ll tailor creative negotiation strategies to maximize your opportunity for dispute resolution.

 Mini-trial is a means for the parties to test their case and shed light on settlement discussions.
 In a mini-trial, each party’s attorney presents a short-form version of his case.
 The evidence and arguments are then presented to a judge or panel chosen by both parties to decide the outcome.